HillCapstone2024/JewishPositivity/README.md

 npm install npm@latest -g
 ```

 For Mac, if you get an error involving permissions after this npm command or after `npm install`, try `npm install -g npm@latest --unsafe-perm=true --allow-root`.
 If you encounter an error with pip or python not being recognized, try python3 and pip3 instead.
-To change your path to use python and pip instead follow these steps:
+To change your path to use Python and pip instead follow these steps:

 - In the bash terminal, run: `nano ~/.bash_profile`
 - Add the below lines to the file that opens: